 Standalone Financial Statements

-the Act with respect to the preparation of these Financial Statements that give a true and fair
+of the Act with respect to the preparation of these Financial Statements that give a true

-view of the financial position,financial performance, total comprehensive income, changes in
+and fair view of the financial position, financial performance, total comprehensive

-equity and cash flows of the Company in accordance with the Ind AS and other accounting
+income, changes in equity and cash flows of the Company in accordance with the Ind AS

-principles generally accepted in India.
-This responsibility alsoincludes maintenance of adequate
+and other accounting principles generally accepted in India.
+This responsibility also

 Auditor’s Responsibilities for the Audit of the Standalone Financial Statements